ariel-research/budget-survey/README.md

    WHERE id = 1;
    ```

+Remember to:
+- Use valid strategy names as defined in the pair generation strategies
+- Include all required parameters for the chosen strategy
-Remember to update the `SURVEY_ID` in `config.py` after adding or modifying surveys to ensure the application uses the correct survey.
+- Update the `SURVEY_ID` in `config.py` after adding or modifying surveys

 ## Algorithm
 The core algorithm of this application is implemented in the `generate_user_example` function.
 The function generates a graph based on the user's optimal budget allocation, creating comparison pairs that optimize for both difference and ratio.